REV23Docs/rev23-desktop-docs/docs/quick-start/start-a-walk-in-service.md

     ![REV23 Desktop Today Dashboard](img/today_dashboard.png)

 2. In the Service Detail View, we'll set up the service.
 For services, we only need a few things to get it rolling.
-The extent you need to fill this out is up to your health department.
+The extent you need to fill this out is up to you and your health department.

     ![REV23 Desktop](img/service_detail_view_new.png)